Sichuan-Style Shaokao (Chinese BBQ, 烧烤)

 Shaokao BBQ skewers on the grill

-On this test, I made the mistake of not marinating or even oiling the vegetables, and they were dry.
-But the marinated chicken skin and wings were perfect!
+On this test, I made the mistake of not oiling the vegetables, and they were dry.
+Brush vegetables with oil before applying the shaokao spice.
+Marinate meats and other proteins first for best results.

 Sichuan-style shaokao BBQ

 On this test, I marinated both the meat and the veg in the shaokao spice mixed with oil, soy sauce and sesame oil.
-I sprinkled on more shaokao spice after they came off the grill.
-The chunks of meat are larger than the tiny Chinese skewer bites, but still smaller than your average Western skewer
+I sprinkled on more shaokao spice right before they came off the grill.

-To learn more about the wonderful world of Chinese BBQ, check out blog posts from our friends Maggie Zhu at Omnivore’s Cookbook for a primer on Xinjiang lamb skewers made on a Chinese brazier and Georgia Freedman of Cooking South of the Clouds for Yunnan-style shaokao (which is quite similar to Sichuan’s).
+To learn more about the wonderful world of Chinese BBQ, check out blog posts from our friends Maggie Zhu at Omnivore’s Cookbook for a primer on Xinjiang lamb skewers made on a Chinese brazier and Georgia Freedman of Cooking South of the Clouds for Yunnan-style shaokao (which is quite similar to Sichuan’s) and some tips on converting a Weber grill to a makeshift shaokao grill.

 By: Taylor Holliday | The Mala Market | Inspiration & Ingredients for Sichuan Cooking